 Traffic counts are a common form of traffic data.
 This data may be available from automated counting devices such as induction loops or radar detectors or it may be obtained from manual counts.
-The counts apply to a specifc time range and the data may cover multiple time slices.
-It is also possible to distinguish counts for differet types of vehicles.
+The counts apply to a specific time range and the data may cover multiple time slices.
+It is also possible to distinguish counts for different types of vehicles.

 SUMO provides several tools to generate traffic demand from such counting data.
 The generated traffic demand typically describes vehicles and their routes through the network along with their departure time.
 Sometimes vehicles that use the same route are grouped into

 The generated traffic should obviously match the counting data but this requirement alone does not define a unique solution.
 The provided SUMO tools differ in their algorithm to resolve the ambiguity and arrive at a specific set of routes and vehicles.
 The tools can also be distinguished by the type of counting data they consume:

 - routeSampler uses turn-counts and edge counts (and also origin-destination counts)

 The algorithms listed above where developed to solve different problems and may work badly when used on the wrong kind of problem.

 - dfrouter requires that all edges which are used as sources and sinks of traffic are provided with traffic count data.
 In contrast, flowrouter can infer traffic on those edges from measurements at intermediate locations.

 - dfrouter and jtcrouter have no capability for calibrating generated routes among the set of all routes that fit the measurement data.
 They can provide good results on motorway networks but produce implausible routes in highly meshed networks (i.e. cities).

 - flowrouter can use a blacklist to avoid implausible routes.
 The tool implausibleRoutes.py can be used to generate restrictions for routes that are implausible according to a configurable heuristic.
 When the set of implausible routes is very large (which is often the case due to a combinatorial explosion of possible routes), creating such a blacklist may be infeasible.